 A registered wholesaler can also apply for the collection waiver if the following requirements are met:

 Reseller exemptionThis exemption is repealed for sales made after August 16, 2013.
-Accredited resellers can still benefit from this exemption on taxable items for sale that are purchased and paid before
+Accredited resellers can still benefit from this exemption on taxable items for sale that are purchased and paid before August 16, 2013.

 Merchants holding a reseller certificate will be entitled to claim a credit for sales taxes paid on taxable items purchased for sale.
 The credit cannot exceed 70% of the merchant’s sales tax liability reflected in the corresponding monthly sales and use returns.
 Any credit in excess of the tax liability may be carried over and used in subsequent returns until exhausted.
 The Treasury Department can establish credit percentages lower or higher than the 70% for specific industries.
-The credit will be 100% of the tax paid on taxable items purchased for sale once the merchant has fully complied with certain bank account requirement.
+The credit will be 100% of the tax paid on taxable items purchased for sale once the merchant has fully complied with certain bank account requirements.

 A merchant can be released from its obligation to collect the sales tax on taxable items sold to a holder of an eligible reseller certificate.
 An eligible reseller is a registered merchant that acquires taxable items primarily for sale to persons that can acquire such taxable items exempt from sales and use taxes or for export.
-Primarily means that during the preceding 3-year period 80% or more of the merchant’s inventory was withdrawn for sales to persons that acquired such taxable items exempt from sales and use taxes or for export.
+Primarily, this means that during the preceding 3-year period 80% or more of the merchant’s inventory was withdrawn for sales to persons that acquired such taxable items exempt from sales and use taxes or for export.

 Payment Date for Use Taxes on Imported Taxable ItemsEffective July 1, 2014, use taxes on taxable items imported into Puerto Rico by a merchant, other than through the U.S. Postal Service, must be paid before the merchant takes possession of the items.
 However, in the event of items introduced after June 30, 2014 by a bonded merchant the payment date will be the 10th day of the following month after taking possession of the items.
 A bonded merchant is a registered merchant that has applied for, and to whom Treasury has approved, the bonded status, and has posted a bond guaranteeing the payment of use taxes.

-Rate ReductionSubject to the power of the Legislative to postpone the effective date, the municipal tax rate will be reduced to 1.0% (from 1.5%) effective December 1, 2013 for a total combined rate of 6.5%.
+Rate ReductionSubject to the power of the Legislative Branch to postpone the effective date, the municipal tax rate will be reduced to 1.0% (from 1.5%) effective December 1, 2013 for a total combined rate of 6.5%.